Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 Within about twenty minutes, I was already taking the heart rate test to set my target heart rate zones.

-Beachbody On Demand Interactive (BODi) and Openfit Experiences on the MYX 2
+Beachbody On Demand Interactive (BODi)

 Important Note: Openfit and MYXfitness on-demand libraries have been merged into BODi app.
 So, you can have access to all the 3 platforms with a subscription to the BODi app.